 A higher level math course, such as Calculus or Trigonometry, CANNOT substitute for the statistics prerequisite.

-One non-science prerequisite may be taken credit/no credit.
-Our office accepts an AP score of 3 or higher as a substitute for either the English or Statistics prerequisite; this AP score will count as credit/no credit on the nursing application.
+ONE non-science prerequisite may be taken credit/no credit.
+Our office accepts an AP score of 3 or higher as a substitute for either the English OR Statistics prerequisite; this ONE AP score will count as the ONLY credit/no credit on the nursing application.
 Send an official score report to CSUEB admissions as proof by the FEBRUARY 14 deadline.

 If you are a CSUEB student, follow the Nursing Roadmap on the College of Science website for suggested prerequisite course sequence and list of associated classes.